 Thanks to the efforts of numerous scientists and medical experts, the medicinal benefits of the cannabis plant have been proven beyond any doubt.
 However, as the use of medical marijuana is increasing, so are the concerns for the general population.
 Scientists are especially concerned about the effects of medical marijuana for special groups like older people, pregnant women and psychological patients.

-In today’s post, we are going to discuss some of the pros and cons of using cannabis during pregnancy.
+In today’s post, we are going to discuss some of the pros and cons of using cannabis and pregnancy.
 Now, for the most part, scientists and medical experts suggest avoiding cannabis during pregnancies.
 It can have some benefits for expecting mothers; However, do the pros outweigh the cons?
 Or is cannabis still a substance that should be avoided by pregnant women?
-Stick around to learn more.
+There are some great educational resources available from this Niagara Falls dispensary or bulk shatter canada, but for now, stick around to learn more.

 Cannabis may help alleviate morning sickness: